Neue Deutsche Härte: Content

 The lyrics often contain phrases laden with meaning and connotation in simple rhyme schemes that are semantically connected and often get repeated.
 The texts are often about general topics such as love, hate, jealousy, sexuality, religion and death, with a certain tendency to break taboos by dealing with shock topics like extreme forms of sadomasochism, necrophilia, incest, cannibalism and sexual abuse of children.
 Büsser calls this manner a gladiator show and display of masculinity that is simply based on shock.
 Vocals, instruments and manner are intended to display strength.
-Bands who use indulgent militaristic aesthetics or who make ambiguous reference to Nazi Germany or other absolute monarchistic systems have been harshly criticized; Rammstein and Joachim Witt in particular have been confronted regarding this issue many times.
+Bands who use indulgent militaristic aesthetics or who make ambiguous reference to Nazi Germany have been harshly criticized; Rammstein and Joachim Witt in particular have been confronted regarding this issue many times.
 Rammstein has made several songs distancing themselves from Nazism, specifically "Links 2 3 4" and "Deutschland".
-A striking characteristic of the genre are the many band names that consist of conjoined substantives and that are intended to sound hard and strong when pronounced.
+A striking characteristic of the genre are the many band names that consist of conjoined nouns and that are intended to sound hard and strong when pronounced.